jpravetz/epdoc-strava/README.md

 * Different activity types are rendered using different colors
 * There is a Strava limit of 200 activities per call, so for date ranges that include more than 200 activities, only the first 200 activities are returned (yes I could make multiple calls, but haven't implemented this yet).
-* Strava description field is currently not included when using --show, and yes I need to fix this.
-* The --show field currently doesn't do unit conversion for the <5% of the planet that isn't using metric, and yes reluctantly I should fix this
+* The --show field currently doesn't do unit conversion for the <5% of the planet that isn't using metric, and yes reluctantly I should fix this.

+### KML Description

+Using *--show* will result in a description field being added to the KML activity.
+This will include the following fields (see notes afterwards):

+  Distance: 45.28 km
+  Total Elevation Gain: 1507 m
+  Moving Time: 03:47:41
+  Average Temp: 22°C
+  Grizzly Flat Fire Road: 00:23:08
+  Tires: Knobbies
+  Description: 1 garter snake, 1 banana slug, 1 deer, lots of California Salamanders

+Notes:

+1. Segments will show the name and time, but ony for visible segments listed in your settings.json file.
+2. The Strava *description* field is parsed.
+Any key/value pairs, represented by a line containing a string of the form *Tires=Knobbies* will result in a separate line being added to the description output.

 PDF Reports
 -----------